 Dial Level Difference Agent Target will remove agents out of the equation of (Agent X Dial Level).
 You can disable or enable this feature to unlock the next toggle which is Agent Target Value.

-Agent Target Value will exclude agents from the dial level calculation.
+The agent Target Value will exclude agents from the dial level calculation.
 This is used so that it will dial lower than the number of agents that are ready for your campaign.
 For example, if you have 5 dial level and 5 agents, that would be a total of 25 calls at max.
 If you exclude 1 agent, it will call 20 calls instead.

-Dial Threshold will change the Dial Level based on how many agents are on ready in this campaign.
+Dial Threshold will change the Dial Level based on how many agents are ready in this campaign.